ststefa/terrasplunk/modules/indexer/README.md

-The `variables` module implements a single standard indexer VM
+The `indexer` module implements a single standard splunk indexer VM.